Wpt006/Wpt006/README.md

 - ⚡ Fun fact: ...

 <p>
-📫📌  Born and living in Singapore
+📫📌  Born and live in Singapore
 </p>